What Is an ACTH Test?

 - Avoid exercise in the 12 hours before the test.

-- Avoid emotional stress and exercise in the 12 hours before the test.
+- Avoid emotional stress in the 12 hours before the test.

 Your doctor will take some samples of your blood.